steven0209/aspnet-docs-cn/aspnet/mvc/views/razor.rst

   <!-- HTML comment -->

 Razor comments are removed by the server before the page is rendered.
-Razor uses ``@*  *@`` for comments.
+Razor uses ``@*  *@`` to delimit comments.
 The following code is commented out, so the server will not render any markup:

 .. code-block:: html